canonical/checkbox/checkbox-ng/docs/manpages/plainbox-trusted-launcher-1.rst

 Bugs
 ====

-Currently it is impossible to use ``plainbox-trusted-launcher-1`` with a ``local`` job needs to run as root, that generates another ``local`` job that needs to run as root, to generate any additional jobs that also need to run as root.
-In other words, only one-level job generation is supported.

-The launcher is somewhat inefficient, in that it has to re-run all of the dependencies of the ``local`` job over and over.
+The launcher is somewhat inefficient, in that it has to re-run all of the dependencies of the generator job over and over.
 Ideally those would be cached, per-session, but that would significantly increase the complexity of the code running as root.